Introduction

 First principles thinking is a high-impact Magic Move.
 It empowers you to separate causes from effects, recognize points of maximum leverage, and create practical solutions to complex problems.
 The process and examples we have outlined show that your responsibility is to:

-Analyze current reality to uncover the key elements.
+Analyze the current reality to uncover its key elements.

 Uncover the universal principles that determine how these elements manifest and interact.